 Manatee Movement Animation in Tampa Bay

 Researchers at FWRI track manatees with state-of-the-art Global Positioning System (GPS) satellite-linked tags that collect and transmit data on individual movements, behavior and temperature.
-This two-minute animation dynamically displays the movements of a manatee called TTB099 in northeast Tampa Bay during a three-day period in winter.
+This brief animation dynamically displays the movements of a manatee called TTB099 in northeast Tampa Bay during a three-day period in winter.
 This adult male was 2.8 m (9.2 ft) long and weighed 399 kg (880 lb) when tagged in December.
 GPS locations were obtained at 20-minute intervals and the animation shows two hours of track line (i.e., 6 consecutive locations) at any one time.
 The symbol color depicts water temperature experienced by the manatee based on the tag temperature (see water temperature legend).